kmettom/NuxtThreeJSStarterPack/README.md

 ## Features

-- smooth scroll
+### CanvasImage
-- CanvasImage component - automatically adds your image to Mesh and applies the defined efects
+component - automatically adds your image to Mesh and applies the defined efects

-- Triggers - Animate on load, on scroll, on hover
+### Triggers - Animate on load, on scroll, on hover

+### Smooth scroll